Duduble: History

-Pre Colonial Era
+Pre-colonial era

-The Duduble are a subclan of Hiraab and born to an Ajuran mother.
-The Clan was historically ruled by the chief Caaqil Siyaad Qaasim known as Caaqil Dheryodhoobe under 300 years ago or 8 generations ago (late 1600s till late 1700s) in the Nugaal area before famous wars and droughts compelled some to move south to Central Somalia and elsewhere.
+The Duduble are a sub-clan of Hiraab and are traditionally said to be born to an Ajuran mother.
+The clan was historically ruled by the chief Caaqil Siyaad Qaasim, known as Caaqil Dheryodhoobe, more than 300 years ago, or approximately eight generations past (late 1600s to late 1700s).
+He governed the clan in the Nugaal area before major conflicts and periods of drought prompted parts of the community to migrate south to central Somalia and other regions.

-Colonial and Independence Era
+Colonial and Independence era

-According to Italian colonial accounts, the Duduble largely lived north west of Mogadishu and between the city and Merca to the south.
+Italian colonial accounts indicate that the Duduble primarily lived northwest of Mogadishu and in the area between the city and Merca to the south.

-According to the Hussein Duale Awil, an Isaaq former Ambassador and district governor in Mudug, in his book written after the Civil War of the 1990s, he states that in 1921 an Isaaq leader named Haji Muse Igarre, reportedly gave the Ugaas of Duduble (along with other clans) approximately 10,000 rifles near Hobyo to fight Sultan Ali Yusuf Kenadid of the Sultanate of Hobyo.
-Former Governor of Ceel Buur District of Mudug, Hussein A. Duale "Awil", recounted the story that was told to him years later by Duduble Sultan Farah Foodey:We were not without fear and concern about the fight against Kenadid.
-He had a large army and gave us a lot of trouble.
-Ina Igarre promised the chiefs and elders of Hawiye that if Kenadids army was stronger, they would help with their army.
-That promise encouraged us a lot, it took away our fear and anxiety...The war lasted for ten days.
+According to Hussein Ali Dualeh, an Isaaq former ambassador and district governor in Mudug, writing after the civil war of the 1990s, an Isaaq leader named Haji Muse Igarre reportedly supplied the Ugaas of the Duduble, along with leaders of other clans, with approximately 10,000 rifles near Hobyo in 1921 to support their conflict against Sultan Ali Yusuf Kenadid of the Sultanate of Hobyo.

+Hussein A. Duale "Awil", former Governor of Ceel Buur District in Mudug, recounted a story told to him years later by Duduble Sultan Farah Foodey:

+We were not without fear or concern about fighting Kenadid.
+He had a large army and caused us considerable trouble.
+Ina Igarre promised the chiefs and elders of the Hawiye that if Kenadid's army proved stronger, they would support us with their troops.
+That promise encouraged us greatly; it eased our fear and anxiety.
+The war lasted for ten days.
 On the tenth day, the King and his army surrendered.
-We took the King and his family into their hands.
+We took the King and his family into our hands.